Oumaima-Ramdani/CarteSwica_Project/README.md

 # which working environment to choose?

 After selecting Python as the programming language, the next step was to choose the right environment for development.
 This led to the decision to utilize Anaconda, a powerful Python distribution that streamlines package management and provides essential tools for data science projects.

 Anaconda includes Jupyter Notebook, an interactive web application for creating and sharing documents containing live code, equations, visualizations, and explanatory text.
 Using Jupyter Notebook within Anaconda provides a convenient and efficient environment for developing and documenting data science projects.

-# How to Use Anaconda ?

-To use Anaconda, follow these simple steps:

-1. Download the Anaconda installer from the official website.
-2. Run the installer and follow the on-screen instructions.
-3. Once the installation is complete, you can start Anaconda Navigator from the start menu of your operating system.
-4. In Anaconda Navigator, you can launch Jupyter Notebook to work on your project.

-Anaconda also simplifies the management of Python dependencies and virtual environments, making it easier to develop and manage your project.

 ### Installing Anaconda on Mac: